-The Sub-fund promotes environmental and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, as amended or supplemented from time to time).
+Additionally, the Sub-fund promotes ecological and/or social features as described in Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, which may be amended from time to time.

-The Sub-fund applies Stewardship as well as an ESG integration approach and exclusion criteria regarding various activities.
+The master UCITS applies Stewardship as well as an ESG integration approach and exclusion criteria related to various activities.
 Additional information can be found in the prospectus.

-The Sub-fund takes into account the principal adverse impacts (PAIs) on sustainability factors mainly through Stewardship.
+The master UCITS considers the principal adverse impacts (PAIs) on sustainability factors primarily through Stewardship.
 Information on the principal adverse impacts on sustainability factors can be found in the prospectus.

-The Sub-fund has the ability to hold investments both directly and indirectly - for example, by gaining exposure to the relevant financial instruments through derivatives or investments in other investment funds.
+The Sub-fund has the ability to hold investments both directly and indirectly - for example, by entering into exposure to relevant financial instruments through derivatives or investments in other investment funds.

-The Sub-fund may use derivatives such as options, futures, warrants, swaps, and forward currency transactions.
-These can be used for hedging risks and efficient portfolio management.
-This may involve leverage, increasing the Sub-fund's sensitivity to market movements.
-When using derivatives, it is ensured that the portfolio as a whole remains within the investment restrictions.
-The risk profile associated with the type of investor targeted by the Sub-fund does not change as a result of the use of these instruments.
+The Sub-fund may use derivatives such as options, futures, warrants, swaps, and currency forward transactions.
+These may be used to hedge risks and manage portfolio efficiency, potentially increasing the Sub-fund's sensitivity to market movements through leverage.
+When using derivatives, care is taken to ensure that the portfolio as a whole remains within the investment restrictions.
+The risk profile pertaining to the targeted investor type of the Sub-fund remains unchanged due to the use of these instruments.

-In addition to the above, regarding the investment policy of the Sub-fund, the following applies:
+In addition to the above, the following applies to the investment policy of the Sub-fund: